icopy-site/awesome/docs/awesome/awesome-vehicle-security.md

 - [Python-OBD](https://github.com/brendan-w/python-OBD) - A Python module for handling realtime sensor data from OBD-II vehicle ports.
 Works with ELM327 OBD-II adapters, and is fit for the Raspberry Pi.
 - [CanCat](https://github.com/atlas0fd00m/CanCat) - A "swiss-army knife" for interacting with live CAN data.
 Primary API interface in Python, but written in C++.
 - [Scapy](https://github.com/secdev/scapy) - A python library to send, receive, edit raw packets.
 Supports CAN and automotive protocols: see the [automotive doc](https://scapy.readthedocs.io/en/latest/layers/automotive.html)
+- [CanoPy](https://github.com/tbruno25/canopy) - A python gui used to visualize and plot message payloads in real time.

 ### Go